Skip to main content

 • Those who prove their new tax residence in a country or territory considered a tax haven, during the tax period in which the change of residence is made and the following four.

-The specialties involved in determining the full amount of the tax for these taxpayers are those indicated in the following sections.
+The special features that arise in determining the full tax rate for these taxpayers are those indicated in the following sections.